 In the last section, we learned about the capabilities of machine translation and how the quality of certain approaches can rival that of professional linguists.
 But these technologies can’t yet replace the fluency, fluidity and creativity of a human translator.

-There are countless nuances to copywriting—such as formality, wordplay and dialect—that translation software still can’t deduce or replicate.
 Because of this, critics say machine translations often lack a “spark,” or an ineffable verve.
 A human touch, if you will.

 For organizations that want to perfectly replicate their brand’s voice and industry terminology—or use locally preferred phrases to dazzle customers in specific markets or regions—using human translators is the best choice.